Interactive Mass Customization

 Mass production is about large numbers of rapidly standardized products because you don’t need to create different versions: the same product or service meets all your customers’ needs.
 For example, a clothing zipper brand doesn’t need mass customization with its customers because it is one version that is ideal for all the clothing factories it serves.

 Mass customization is how to produce custom items and services at a low cost.
 This is used when the company realizes that it has a large consumer base with diverse needs and tastes and can take advantage of production methods to obtain parts (or features) that customers can modify on a whim without drastically changing the final price.
-This can does by a computer manufacturer that allows each person to choose from the colour of the device, the RAM, and peripherals such as the mouse, keyboard, microphone or operating system in its online store.
+This can does by a computer manufacturer that allows each person to choose from the color of the device, the RAM, and peripherals such as the mouse, keyboard, microphone or operating system in its online store.

-4 Strategies for Interactive Mass Customisation
+4 Strategies for Interactive Mass Customization

 1. Collaborative Personalization